drewhendrickson/gae-experiment-base/README.md

 2. point chrome to: http://localhost:8000/

 ### Known issues:
-1. currently does not work out of the box on server because permissions need to be configured for submit_data_mysql.php
+1. currently does not work with writing to mySQL server out of the box because permissions need to be configured for submit_data_mysql.php